HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 ❗ Look here for schema specifications.

 ### json data dictionary format specification

 1. `schemas/data-dictionary.json`: The "json" json data dictionary schema (ie json template schema)
     - Intended to specify the data dictionary representation of json objects available in the HEAL platform metadata-service.
     - See here for the markdown rendered version --> [`docs/jsontemplate-data-dictionary.md`](docs/jsontemplate-data-dictionary.md)

 ### csv field format specifications

+2. `schemas/csvtemplate/fields.json`: The "csv" json schema (ie csv template schema)

 - See here for the markdown rendered version --> [`docs/csvtemplate-fields.md`](docs/csvtemplate-fields.md)

 - Csv version is intended to make data dictionary creation and discovery available in a more familiar/human readable format,
 - The representation of data dictionary field values in a csv file.
 It's used to facilitate documentation of data dictionary csv files in addition to input validation.

-3. `schemas/csvtemplate/fields.json`The "csv" json schema (ie csv template schema)
-    - :warning: The "csv" json schema is intended to be an intermediate specification used for documentation and in translation workflows to the json schema template.
+- :warning: The "csv" json schema is intended to be an intermediate specification used for documentation and in translation workflows to the json data dictionary.
 As fully specifying a tabular file (for example missing value specification) is out of scope here (see the table schema representation in (2))

 ## Document flow chart